 Source for all viewing figures: TAM Ireland Ltd / Nielsen TAM / Average Minutes Per Person

-In the links below, you can access charts on TV viewing levels from 1999 - 2009 for Adults, Men, Women and Housekeepers.
+In the link below, you can access charts on TV viewing levels over the past 10 years from 2002 - 2012 for Adults, Adults 15-34, Men, Women and Housekeepers.